ianmcburnie/bones/README.md

 </div>
 ```

-Note that Menu, Fake Menu, Tooltip & Combobox are special instances of flyouts, but follow the same general pattern.
+Note that Menu Button, Listbox Button, Tooltip & Combobox are special instances of flyouts, but follow the same general pattern and rules.

 ## [Input Validation](https://ebay.gitbooks.io/mindpatterns/content/messaging/input-validation.html)

-Input validation messages depend on client-side JavaScript and are considered an *enhancement* to full, server-side form validation.
+Input validation messages rendered on the client are considered an *enhancement* to full, server-side form validation.

 ### Valid State